18 Best Hypoallergenic Dog Breeds to Adopt if You Have AllergiesLast updated: by Jessi Larson

 Other reasons to get a Schnauzer: These pups are friendly, smart and obedient.
 Read more about the Schnauzer.

-Poodles are a godsend for anyone who suffers from allergies or asthma.
+Poodles are a godsend for anyone who has allergies or asthma.
 Unlike most dogs, the poodle doesn’t actually have fur.
 Whaaaaat?
 Nope, that curly craziness is actually hair.
 And it doesn’t shed.
 Read more about the Poodle.

 5. Yorkshire Terrier

-This itty bitty breed weighs in at only 4-7 pounds and is a pint-size dream for allergy sufferers.
+This itty bitty breed weighs in at only 4-7 pounds and is a pint-size dream for those with allergies.
 Like the Poodle, the Yorkie has hair instead of fur, making it a hypoallergenic choice.
 Read more about the Yorkshire Terrier.

 6. Shih Tzu